Peach Leaf Curl

 Peach leaf curl is a crippling fungal disease of peaches, nectarines, almonds and apricots that distorts leaves and causes premature leaf fall.
-Loss of leaves means fruit set is poor and does not fully develop.
+Loss of leaves weakens the tree and means fruit set is poor and the fruit may not fully develop.

 Leaves that open in the spring are distorted and puckered by whitish green, pink or red blisters.
-Later on in the year foliage will be covered with a white powdery bloom.
+Later on in the year, affected foliage will be covered with a white powdery bloom.
 Fruit may also carry warty spots and affected leaves will drop early.

 Treatment and Control